thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 $ kbox git pull
 </pre></code>

-* Most of the time we don't ever change the code of these type of files so we found that it was easier to by-pass file synchronization and just let the virtual machine handel those files
+* Most of the time we don't ever change the code of these type of files so we found that it was easier to by-pass file synchronization and just let the virtual machine handle those files

 ## Reality Check: Pantheon MultiDev and Git Branches